Financing Risk and Innovation

 Harvard Business School - Entrepreneurial Management Unit; National Bureau of Economic Research (NBER)

-Technological revolutions and waves of creative destruction are associated with new ventures and the destruction of mature firms, but also with the failure of numerous startups, suggesting a time of increased experimentation in the economy.
 We provide a model of investment into new ventures that demonstrates why some places, times and industries should be associated with a greater degree of experimentation by investors.
-Investors respond to increases in the forecasted probability of future funding by funding more innovative ideas.
-We propose that extremely novel technologies may need ‘hot’ financial markets to get through the initial period of discovery or diffusion.
+Investors respond to financing risk ― a forecast of limited future funding ― by modifying their focus to finance less innovative firms.
+Potential shocks to the supply of capital create the need for increased upfront financing, but this protection lowers the real option value of the new venture.
+In equilibrium, financing risk disproportionately impacts innovative ventures with the greatest real option value.
+We propose that extremely novel technologies may need `hot' financial markets to get through the initial period of discovery or diffusion.

 Keywords: Innovation, Venture Capital, Investing, Experimentation, Market Cycles, Financing Risk

 Date posted: August 13, 2010 ; Last revised: August 27, 2015

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.203 seconds